All Products

 • UrlSource: A playback URL from ApsaraVideo VOD or a third-party service.

-You can obtain a URL for a media asset in ApsaraVideo VOD by calling the GetPlayInfo operation.
+You can retrieve a URL for a media asset in ApsaraVideo VOD by calling the GetPlayInfo operation.
 We recommend integrating the server-side SDK of ApsaraVideo VOD to retrieve playback URLs.
 This simplifies the process by handling URL signing automatically.
 For an example, see OpenAPI Explorer.

 // Add a VidSts source.